netdata/netdata/docs/cloud/visualize/dashboards.md

 ### Rename a chart

-By using the 3-dot icon in the corner of any chart, you can rename it to better explain your use case, or the visualization settings you have selected for the chart.
+Using the 3-dot icon in the corner of any chart, you can rename it to better explain your use case or the visualization settings you've chosen for the chart.

 ### Remove an individual element